 Match the lighting on your subject to that of the desired background image.

 Last, but not least, avoid the mistake most filmmakers are guilty of, which is not matching up the lighting on your subject vs the lighting on the background.

 Even if your subject is beautifully lit, you have to take into account the desired background image beforehand.

 It is very easy to tell that the background wasn’t being taken into consideration the moment this shot was being filmed, why?

 Easy question!
-If the directors would have taken into account the way the background would be lit beforehand, the lighting on the actor would be nothing similar to this.
+If the directors had taken into account the way the background was lit beforehand, the lighting on the actor would be nothing similar to the one above.